All dogs over 6 months old must be registered with Council and microchipped. This is a legal requirement under the Dog Control Act 2000.

 - All dogs over 6 months of age

-- New residents must register within 14 days of moving to the Huon Valley
+- New residents have 14 days to register after moving to the Huon Valley

-- Registration tag on collar when in public places
+- Registration tag — worn on your dog’s collar in public

-- Licence to Keep Dogs if you have more than 2 dogs (or 4 working dogs) over 6 months
+- Licence to Keep Dogs — required if you keep more than 2 dogs (or 4 working dogs) over 6 months old

 Annual renewal:

-Every dog needs a microchip – a tiny device with a unique 15-digit number that lasts your dog’s lifetime.
-This number is stored in an animal registry so you can be contacted if your dog is lost.
+A microchip is a small device with a unique 15-digit number that lasts your dog’s lifetime.
+The number is stored on an animal registry so you can be contacted if your dog is lost.

-Where to get it done: Local vets, some pet shops, Dogs Home of Tasmania, RSPCA
+Where to get it done: Local vets, some pet shops, the Dogs’ Home of Tasmania, and the RSPCA.

-Check if your dog has one: Council offices, vets, some pet shops can scan for chips
+Not sure if your dog is chipped?
+Council offices, vets and some pet shops can scan to check.

 Tasmanian Animal Registries